avalanche-foundation/ACPs/ACPs/99-validatorsetmanager-contract/README.md

 ## Motivation

 [ACP-77 (Reinventing Subnets)](https://github.com/avalanche-foundation/ACPs/tree/main/ACPs/77-reinventing-subnets) opens the door to managing a Subnet validator set (stored on the P-Chain) from any chain on the Avalanche Network.
 The P-Chain allows a Subnet to specify a "Subnet manager".
-The `(blockchainID, address)` pair specified by the Warp Derived Address is responsible for sending Warp `AddressedCall` payloads to issue `RegisterSubnetValidatorTx` and `SetSubnetValidatorWeightTx` on the P-Chain.
-This enables an onchain program to add, modify the weight of, and remove validators.
+This `(blockchainID, address)` pair is responsible for sending Warp messages contained within `RegisterSubnetValidatorTx` and `SetSubnetValidatorWeightTx` on the P-Chain.
+This enables an on-chain program to add, modify the weight of, and remove validators.

 On each validator set change, the P-Chain is willing to sign an `AddressedCall` to notify any onchain program tracking the validator set.
 Onchain programs must be able to interpret this message, so they can trigger the appropriate action.
 The 2 kinds of `AddressedCall`s [defined in ACP-77](https://github.com/avalanche-foundation/ACPs/tree/main/ACPs/77-reinventing-subnets#proof-of-subnet-validator-set-change) are `SubnetValidatorRegistrationMessage` and `SubnetValidatorWeightUpdateMessage`.